zextras/tech-doc/source/carbonio/auth.rst

 ====================

 |auth| is the Zextras Suite module that influences the process of
-accessing a Zextras instance from the Login Page onwards, including:
+accessing a Zextras instance from the Login Page onwards, including the access modality.

-1. The access modality.
 Depending on the authentication backends configured, the access mask changes, to allow user to provide their credentials using any of the backends.
-This also is reflected in the :ref:`auth_zxauth-zimlet`.
+This also is reflected in the :ref:`auth-user`.

-2. Customisations.
-Define how the login page looks like.
-See dedicated section :ref:`auth_custom_login_page` for a list of customisable items.

 |auth| allows to manage all the Authentication Strategies
 (user/pwd, SAML, 2FA, MobilePwd, QrCode) and Service Authorizations